12 Books Developers Must ReadCareers Software Craftsmanship

 Someone else’s years of experience can become your starting point:

-As an industry, computer science seems to reinvent the wheel a lot because of the field's infancy.
-Reading has a distinct advantage here.
-By learning from someone else's experience, we can prevent mistakes like bad smells and bad code that others have made in the past!
+As an industry, software engineering seems to reinvent the wheel a lot because of the field’s infancy.
+Reading is a key to success in life.
+By learning from someone else’s experiences and code examples, one can prevent mistakes like bad smells and bad code that others have made!

-The last page of someone's book can become the first of ours, thus paving a path towards becoming a professional programmer.
+The last page of someone’s book can become the first of ours, thus paving a path towards becoming a professional programmer.

 Gives you a global perspective:

 Reading makes you global in two senses, global geographically and global in function.
-Regular reading can keep you updated on what's happening in the rest of the world, be it true software craftsmanship or evolving tech concepts.
+Regular reading can keep you updated on what’s happening in the rest of the world, be it true software craftsmanship or evolving tech concepts.

-Traditionally, in the software development process— Developers focus on software construction, Testers concentrate on quality; IT focuses on infrastructure...
+Traditionally, in the software development process— Developers focus on software construction, Testers concentrate on quality code, IT focuses on software architecture.
 Those days are long gone.
-In today's software development environment, we need a broad range of knowledge about solid design principles along with in-depth specialization.
-Reading and acquiring new knowledge can upskill people for today's environment of agility and DevOps.
+In today’s software development environment, we need a broad range of knowledge about solid design principles along with in-depth specialization.
+Reading and acquiring a wide range of knowledge can upskill people for today’s object-oriented technology and agile environments.

 Improves communication skills:

-Especially when English is not the first language, reading enhances overall communication.
-Given the critical role of communication in remote work, reading helps on all fronts, be it email, verbal communication, or meetings.
+A continuous learning process, especially when English is not the first language, enhances overall communication.
+Given the vital role of communication in remote companies implementing agile practice, reading helps on all fronts, be it email, verbal communication, or meetings.